-Case closure — A Department of Aging and Disability Services (DADS) action that terminates an individual from the Medically Dependent Children Program (MDCP).
+Case closure — A Department of Aging and Disability Services (DADS) action that terminates an individual from the MDCP.

 Consumer Directed Services — A means of service delivery in which an individual or the individual's parent or guardian is the employer of record.

-Cost limit — The maximum dollar amount available to an individual for MDCP services per individual plan of care (IPC) period.
+Cost ceiling — The maximum dollar amount available to an individual for MDCP services per individual plan of care (IPC) year.